UNCLASSIFIED (U)

 (6) The employee’s concern that he or she may be the target of actual or attempted exploitation by a foreign entity.

 c.
 This policy is not intended to limit or impair professional or personal contacts.
 Its purpose is to protect the security of the United States and its employees while ensuring the privacy of employees and their freedom of association.
-Further, this policy seeks to ensure that security risks to persons or to the U.S. Government are identified at the earliest possible opportunity and deterred, and that protective steps are taken to avoid compromise of U.S. employees and national security interests.
+Further, this policy seeks to ensure that security risks to persons or to the U.S. Government are identified at the earliest possible opportunity and deterred, and that protective steps are taken to avoid compromise of U.S. personnel and national security interests.
 Employees are considered partners in the management of this regulation.

 d.
 The term “contact” means all manner of personal or impersonal communication and includes, but is not limited to, written, telephonic, electronic mail, text messaging, chat room discussion or other social media, facsimile, wire, and/or amateur radio.